 - Student-led conferences are an incredible way for students to take ownership of their own learning.

-Ashley Huckabone is a fourth-grade teacher at a public school in New Haven, CT.
-She has six years of experience teaching elementary education at independent schools in New York City and Palo Alto, California.
+Ashley Huckabone is a Middle School Literacy Coach for Guilford Public Schools in Connecticut.
+She has eight years of experience teaching elementary education in public and independent schools in New Haven, CT, New York City, and Palo Alto, CA.